BYD Company: In the United States

 On 27 April 2020, BYD hired attorney Charles Harder and filed a federal civil complaint in U.S. District Court for the Southern District of New York, against Vice Media alleging defamation for a story about BYD being associated with companies alleged to be using forced Uyghur labor in its supply chain which was published on 11 April 2020.
 BYD's case was dismissed with prejudice in March 2021.
 The U.S. Court of Appeals for the Second Circuit affirmed the dismissal.
 The U.S. Supreme Court denied BYD's petition for review.

 In November 2020, BYD filed a libel lawsuit against the non-profit Alliance for American Manufacturing (AAM) and some of its employees for calling BYD an arm of the Chinese state and linking it to Uyghur forced labor.
 The U.S. District Court for the District of Columbia ruled that BYD failed to establish that AAM's statements were defamatory, and dismissed the lawsuit.
 The U.S. Court of Appeals for the District of Columbia affirmed the dismissal.
 The U.S. Supreme Court declined to hear BYD's appeal in August 2022.

 In 2022, the United States Department of Commerce found that BYD had circumvented tariffs on solar panels by routing its operations through Southeast Asian countries.
 In August 2023, the U.S. Department of Commerce issued a final determination on BYD, determining they circumvented tariffs.

 The National Defense Authorization Act for Fiscal Year 2024 signed into law on 22 December 2024 prohibits the U.S. Department of Defense from procuring BYD batteries on security grounds.

-Buses

-BYD is the first company to provide electric buses.
-They have sold 74,000 buses and is the "most experienced".
-The company's first mass-produced electric bus was the BYD K9, which was first manufactured on 30 September 2010 in Changsha, Hunan.
-The K9 features BYD's own in-wheel drive axle, reflecting the company's development of in-house chassis technology.
+In October 2025, the United States Department of Defense stated that BYD merits inclusion on a list of companies linked to China's military.
+In June 2026 the US Department of Defense added the company to its list of "Chinese military companies."